Cats bring a lot of joy to our lives, but they can also bring an unexpected complication: stinky litter.

-There are many different factors that can contribute to stinky litter, so we’re putting together a primer to help you figure out the cause.
+There are many different factors that can contribute to stinky litter, so here’s a primer to help you figure out the solution.
 Read on to learn how to add a breath of fresh air to you and your cat’s lives.

 1. Try A Different Kind Of Litter